THE ALCHEMY OF SPACE

 This house governs friendships and travels, and friends that help you on your path and journey.
 Some believe it also represents spiritual teachers and other figures that you might look up to.
 The Buddha for instance, Ganesh, Jesus or any other figure which may inspire you.

 The colors here are white, silver, gold, bronze and the shapes here are circle and arch.

-It's a great idea to integrate metal finishes in the design of this area, as well as oval shapes, arches, in the windows or door frames for instance.
+The element is metal, and it's a great idea to integrate metal finishes in the design of this area, as well as oval shapes, arches, in the windows or door frames for instance.
 Pictures of friends or images or symbolism of spiritual figures are great here.